pharjehs90/Palmora-Group-HR-Analysis/README.md

   Actions taken on the data include;
   -  Data Extraction and Transformation, which entails data cleaning and formatting
   -  Thereafter, visualization of cleaned data

+### Exploratory Questions
+Some of the questions answered in this visualization include;
+  *  gender distribution in the organization according to regions and departments
+  *  insights on ratings based on gender
+  *  analysis of the company’s salary structure.
+  *  distribution of employees grouped by a band of $10,000.
+For example:
+  *  no of employees that fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.
+  *  amount to be paid as a bonus to individual employees
+  *  total amount to be paid to individual employees (salary inclusive of bonus)
+  *  total amount to be paid out per region and company-wide